MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

   To add a filter, select **+ Filter**, select one of the predefined dimensions, and then add the filter criteria in the box.

   > [!NOTE]
-  > Filters in the **Filter totals by** section are controlled by FlowFilters in the page design.
+  > Filters in the **Filter totals by** section are controlled by FlowFilters on the page design.
 For technical information, see [FlowFilters](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview).

 ### <a name="entering-filter-criteria-in-the-filter-pane"></a>Entering filter criteria in the filter pane